Tutorial - Getting Started with PCB Design

 *2into the Libraries panel filter field.

-- Select Header 2 from the parts list and click the Place button.
-Press TAB to edit the attributes and set Designator to
+Header 2from the parts list and click the Place button.
+Press Tab to edit the attributes and set Designator to

 Y1and check that the PCB footprint model is HDR1X2.
 No Value parameter is required as you would replace this component with a power source when simulating the circuit.
 Click OK to close the dialog.

 - Before placing the connector, press X to flip it horizontally so that it is in the correct orientation.
-Click to place the connector on the schematic.
+Click to place the connector on the schematic, as shown in the image below.

 - Right-click or press ESC to exit part placement mode.